juanelocabal/AdvancedMethodsDataAnalysisClass/Exercises/P1-TSL.md

 1. Choosing your time series (Friday June 12th).

 For the project, each group must select a dataset of their choice where the analysis can be performed using a time series model.
 There are many sources of time series data on the Internet.
 Government agencies are some of the best sources.
 But be resourceful.
 It is better to find a data set is from a process that interests you.
-Use a recent time-series, also try to avoid a tipical stock-price / exchange rates series.
+Use a recent time-series, also try to avoid a typical stock-price / exchange rates series.
 The selected time series must be sent no later than Friday, June 12 11:59 pm, through Sicua +, for approval.

 The analysis of the data must consider: